Paige Spara: Early life

 Spara was born in Washington, Pennsylvania, the daughter of hair-salon owner Kevin and dental hygienist Kim Spara.
-She is the middle child with an older sister Taylor and younger brother Jesse.
+She has an older sister, Taylor, and younger brother, Jesse.
 She began acting at the age of 12 when she joined Kids' Theater Works.
-She continued acting at Washington High School where she graduated in 2008.
-From there, she honed her craft at Pittsburgh Community Theater and Irondale Theater in New York City.
+She continued acting at Washington High School, where she graduated in 2008.
+She honed her craft at Pittsburgh Community Theater and Irondale Theater in New York City.

-Spara attended Point Park University in Pittsburgh for two years where she studied acting before transferring to Marymount Manhattan College where she earned a degree in theater performance in 2012.
+Spara attended Point Park University in Pittsburgh for two years, studying acting, before transferring to Marymount Manhattan College, where she earned a degree in theater performance in 2012.

-Before landing any film or television roles, she was a guide for a Gossip Girl bus tour in New York City and was filmed as a greeter and her image was projected as a hologram welcoming visitors and travelers to Washington Dulles International Airport in Dulles, Virginia.
-After graduating from university, she moved to Los Angeles and spent two years auditioning before landing Kevin from Work.
+Before landing any film or television roles, she was a guide for a Gossip Girl bus tour in New York City and was filmed as a greeter.
+Her image was projected as a hologram welcoming visitors and travelers at Washington Dulles International Airport in Dulles, Virginia.
+After graduating from university, she moved to Los Angeles and spent three years auditioning before landing Kevin from Work.

 Career

 Following roles in short films Prospect Street in 2010 and What Showers Bring and After the Hurricane in 2014, Spara's first main role came in 2015 as Audrey Piatigorsky in the ABC Family sitcom Kevin from Work, the co-worker to Noah Reid's Kevin Reese Daly.
 The show ran for 10 episodes until it was officially canceled that same year.

 In 2017, Spara had a small role as a bartender in Home Again starring Reese Witherspoon.

-Shortly after, she was cast in a recurring role in the ABC medical drama The Good Doctor as Lea Dilallo, the best friend and love interest and future wife of the protagonist Shaun Murphy (played by Freddie Highmore).
+Shortly after, she was cast in a recurring role in the ABC medical drama The Good Doctor as Lea Dilallo, the best friend, love interest, and future wife of the protagonist Shaun Murphy (played by Freddie Highmore).
 Spara was promoted to the main cast for the show's second season.

 In 2017, Spara had a role in Lauv’s music video "I Like Me Better".
 In 2020, Spara directed and had a role in Sidny X Chaix's video "Just Friends."